 SAFE is a ‘no kill’ organisation

-At SAFE our aim is to rehabilitate and rehome every pet that comes into our care and this is our first priority in every case, regardless of the animal’s history.
-We have two qualified behaviourists who will work with pets no matter how difficult their case may seem, and we will care for them for as long as it takes until they are adopted.
+At SAFE our aim is to rehabilitate and rehome every pet that comes into our care and this is our first priority in every case, regardless of an animal’s history.
+We have two qualified behaviourists who work with pets no matter how difficult their case may seem, and we care for them for as long as it takes until they are adopted.
 However, we will, with sad hearts, humanely euthanise animals if they are too sick to be treated or to prevent them from further suffering, pain or stress.
-Also if we are unable to help them behave appropriately in the community, sadly, we have to let them cross the Rainbow Bridge, however we will make these decisions very rarely, never lightly, and always in consultation with appropriately qualified people.
+Also we would consider helping them across the Rainbow Bridge if we are unable to help them behave appropriately in the community.
+We make these decisions very rarely, never lightly, and always in consultation with appropriately qualified people.